MSRConnections/Azure-training-course/Content/BigData/Spark HOL/Spark HOL.md

 In 2014, Gartner, Inc., a leading information research company, predicted that in 2015 there would be [4.9 billion connected "things"](http://www.gartner.com/newsroom/id/2905717) in use.
 When you consider that all those "things" are running serious amounts of software producing equally serious amounts of data, you begin to understand the true implications of **BIG DATA**.
 Data is being collected in ever-escalating volumes, at increasingly high velocities, and in a widening variety of formats, and it's being used in increasingly diverse semantic contexts.
 "Data" used to be something stored in a table in a SQL database, but today it can be a sensor reading, a tweet from Twitter, a GPS location, or almost anything else you can imagine.
 The challenge for information scientists is to make sense of that data.

-Traditionally, [Apache Hadoop](https://hadoop.apache.org/) was the choice for big data analysis.
-It is a wonderful tool, but because it is inherently disk-based it can be slow.
-A new tool that is getting a lot of attention in the big data world is [Apache Spark](http://spark.apache.org/), because it's memory-based so can process data up to 100 times faster.
-Additonally, it offers more graphical tools such as [Apache Zeppelin](https://zeppelin.incubator.apache.org/) and [Jupyter](https://jupyter.org/).
+Traditionally, [Apache Hadoop](https://hadoop.apache.org/) was the choice for big-data analysis.
+It enjoys tremendous mindshare in the research community, but because it is inherently disk-based, it is comparatively slow.
+A new tool that is garnering a lot of attention is [Apache Spark](http://spark.apache.org/).
+Because Spark is memory-based, it can process data up to 100 times faster than Hadoop.
+Additionally, it offers seamless integration with graphical tools such as [Apache Zeppelin](https://zeppelin.incubator.apache.org/) and [Jupyter](https://jupyter.org/).

 <a name="Objectives"></a>
 ### Objectives ###